-The 4-H Cooperative Extension Department of the University of Delaware sums up the answers to these questions and more in the excerpt from a UDel Extension publication from 2006:
+The 4-H Cooperative Extension Department of the University of Delaware summarized an answer to this question and much more in the excerpt from a UDel Extension publication from 2006:

 What is Judging?
 Judging is making a decision and telling why it was made.
 Seldom a day goes by that you do not have decisions to make.
 When you buy groceries you must constantly choose between brands while considering quality, size, end use, and cost.
 How carefully we select the apples from a grocery shelf!
 Also consider the many decisions involved in the selection of an automobile!
 In 4-H, judging is essentially a matter of comparing two or more items.
 If 4-H members know what factors make up an ideal birdhouse, dress, or loaf of bread, they are more able to recognize top quality products, to know good standards, and to make wise decisions based on facts.

 Why Have Judging in 4-H?
 Judging is a valuable teaching technique for the 4-H leader.
 It provides another way for leaders to present project information to the 4-H members.
 Judging can be used by leaders to stimulate interest in a subject or as an incentive to motivate better work.
 Judging teaches 4-H members to: •Observe carefully •Recognize good products, articles, animals •Improve their own work •Make wise selections •Make their own decisions •Express themselves clearly •Appreciate opinions of others